-Globally, hundreds of thousands of people die from seasonal influenza every year.
+Globally, seasonal influenza kills 400,000 people from respiratory disease each year on average.
 During large flu pandemics, when influenza strains evolved substantially, the death toll was even higher.

 But the risk of dying from influenza has declined substantially over time from improvements in sanitation, healthcare, and vaccination.